 - FS 520 (Highway 149 to Rio Grande Reservoir): FS Road 520 travels past Road Canyon Reservoir and a number of campgrounds before becoming four-wheel drive only near Stony Pass past the Rio Grande Reservoir and Lost Trail Campground.
 The drive also offers access to a number of fishing spots.

 - Alpine Loop: This scenic drive always delivers great sights and wonderful memories.
-For more information on the Loop, please see page 20.

 - Cottonwood Creek: Just after the Cataract Gulch trailhead on CR 35 a beautiful and short stretch of rocky road begins.
 It meanders through aspen groves and along Cottonwood Creek, opening up just before the Cuba Gulch trailhead.